|

 prison sentence on the condition Valentin Gulai works on state construction

 projects for a period of 18 months was taken the next day.
+The right to conscientious objection to military service is a basic

 component of the right to freedom of thought, conscience and religion